Krish44/Notes/Unix Commands.md

 		find /path/to/ -type f -mtime +7 -name '*.gz' -execdir rm -- '{}' +
 	* Equivalent to above but using delete find /path/to/ -type f -mtime +7 -name '*.gz' -delete
+###### Delete file starting with special char using inode number
+	Get the inode number of the file ls -i
+	Remove the file using find commad
+		find . -inum 106701465 | xargs rm
 ###### Identifying and removing null characters from file in UNIX
 	sed -i 's/\x0//g' null.txt